Christian Topography: Cosmology

 Cosmas Indicopleustes, the author of the Christian Topography, put forward the idea that the world is flat.
 Originally written in Greek with illustrations and maps, his view of the flatness of the world may have been influenced by some Jewish and Eastern contemporaries.
 While most of the Christians of the same period maintained that the Earth was a sphere, the work advances the idea that the world is flat, and that the heavens form the shape of a box with a curved lid, and especially attacks the idea that the heavens were spherical and in motion, now known as the geocentric model of the universe.
-The author cites passages of scripture which he interprets originally in order to support his thesis, and attempts to argue down the idea of a spherical earth by stigmatizing it as "pagan".
+The author cites passages from the Christians' scriptures which he interprets originally in order to support his thesis, and attempts to argue down the idea of a spherical Earth by stigmatizing it as "pagan".
 An early surviving reference to the work is by Patriarch Photios I of Constantinople in the 9th century AD.
 Photius condemns the style and syntax of the text as well as the honesty of the author.
 More recent authors tend to agree with Photius on the stylistic points, but to find the work generally reliable for geographical and historical references.
 Edward Gibbon, for example, said "the nonsense of the Monk was, nevertheless, mingled with the practical knowledge of the traveller" and used it in writing The History of the Decline and Fall of the Roman Empire.